Key takeaways:

 Where are door entry systems used?

-You can install an entry system in any kind of building.
+An entry system can be installed in any kind of building.
 The right system for your building depends on its infrastructure and access needs.

 Here is where you’ll typically find these access systems:

 • Apartments and condos.
 Every apartment and condo needs a building entry system.
-In fact, door entry systems for apartments and condos ensure visitors and delivery drivers can easily enter the building, providing greater convenience and security for residents.
+Door entry systems for apartments and condos ensure visitors and delivery drivers can easily enter the building, providing greater convenience and security for residents.

 • Businesses and offices.
 Commercial door entry systems are ideal for office buildings and other types of businesses.
 A door entry system for businesses makes it easy for tenants and employees to come and go without worrying about carrying keys or fobs.
 Office door entry systems are also great solutions for visitor management, as tenants can grant them access remotely using the respective mobile app.